runtimeverification/proof-checker/docs/proof-language.md

 ### Memory manipulation:

 Let `LOCAL_MEM` be an usize constant.
-Memory starting at the `LOCAL_MEM` index is called 'local memory'.
+Memory starting at the `LOCAL_MEM` index is called *local memory*.
 This fragment of memory will represent the additional assumptions used in the given subproof, where we can load them as `Proved`'s.
-Memory capped by `LOCAL_MEM` is called global memory.
+Memory capped by `LOCAL_MEM` is called *global memory*.

 Assume <i:u8>
 :   Consumes `i` `Pattern` entries from the top of the stack and adds them to local memory as `Proved`'s